USS Bering Strait: Vietnam War service 1967–1968

 In 1967, Bering Strait was assigned to Coast Guard Squadron Three, which was designated Task Unit 70.8.6.
 The squadron was activated at Pearl Harbor, Hawaii, on 24 April 1967 when its commander, Captain John E. Day, hoisted his pennant aboard his flagship, the Coast Guard cutter USCGC Gresham.

 Coast Guard Squadron Three was tasked to operate in conjunction with U.S. Navy forces in Operation Market Time, the interdiction of North Vietnamese arms and munitions traffic along the coastline of South Vietnam during the Vietnam War.
-The squadrons other Vietnam War duties included fire support for ground forces, resupplying Coast Guard and Navy patrol boats, and search-and-rescue operations.
+The squadron's other Vietnam War duties included fire support for ground forces, resupplying Coast Guard and Navy patrol boats, and search-and-rescue operations.
 Serving in the squadron with Gresham and Bering Strait were cutters USCGC Yakutat, USCGC Barataria and USCGC Half Moon; like Bering Strait and Gresham, they all were former Navy Barnegat-class ships.
 They departed Pearl Harbor on 26 April 1967 and reported to Commander, United States Seventh Fleet, for Market Time duty on 4 May 1967.
 They were joined by Navy radar picket destroyer escorts (DERs) of Escort Squadrons 5 and 7.

 The ten Market Time ships arrived at Subic Bay in the Philippines on 10 May 1967.
 The five Coast Guard cutters and five Navy destroyer escorts continuously manned four Market Time stations off Vietnam, while only Navy warships served on two Taiwan patrol stations.
 One ship rotated duty as the station ship in Hong Kong.
 Bering Strait remained in the Western Pacific until 18 February 1968, then returned to the United States.